Complex PTSD (CPTSD) Symptoms, Causes, Risk Factors, Diagnosis & Treatment Options.

 Risk Factors of CPTSD

-While anyone can develop CPTSD, some people may be more likely to develop it than others.
-Aside from having past traumatic experiences, risk factors include:
+CPTSD can affect anyone, however some people may be more susceptible to it than others.
+In addition to having experienced trauma in the past, risk factors include:

-- Inherited personality traits, which is often referred to as temperament
+- Inherited personality traits, which are often referred to as temperament.

 How is it Diagnosed?

-CPTSD is still a relatively new condition, so some doctors aren’t aware of it.
-This can make it hard to get an official diagnosis, and you might be diagnosed with PTSD instead of CPTSD.
-There’s no specific test for determining whether you have CPTSD, but keeping a detailed log of your symptoms can help your doctor make a more accurate diagnosis.
-Try to keep track of when your symptoms started as well as any changes in them over time.
+Although CPTSD is still a relatively new disorder, some medical professionals are unaware of it.
+This can make it challenging to receive a formal diagnosis, and you can be given a PTSD diagnosis as opposed to a CPTSD diagnosis.
+Although there is no specific test to identify CPTSD, keeping a thorough record of your symptoms can aid your doctor in making a more precise diagnosis.
+Try to remember when your symptoms first appeared and whether they changed over time.

-Once you find a doctor, they’ll start by asking about your symptoms, as well as any traumatic events in your past.
-You likely won’t need to go into too much detail for the initial diagnosis if it makes you uncomfortable.
-Next, they may ask about any family history of mental illness or other risk factors.
-Make sure to tell them about any medications or supplements you take, as well as any recreational drugs you use.
-Try to be as honest as you can with them to make the best recommendations for you.
+When you select a doctor, they will first inquire about your symptoms and any traumatic experiences you may have had in the past.
+If it makes you uncomfortable, you likely won’t need to go into too much detail for the initial diagnosis.
+They could then inquire as to any risk factors or family history of mental illness.
+Tell them about any medications or supplements you take and any recreational drugs you use.
+To get the greatest advice for you, try to be as honest as you can with them.

 How is it Treated?

-There are several treatment options for CPTSD that can reduce your symptoms and help you better manage them.
+Several treatment options for CPTSD can reduce your symptoms and help you better manage them.

-- Medication: Medications traditionally used to treat depression can also help with symptoms of CPTSD.
-They tend to work best when combined with another form of treatment, such as CBT.
-Common antidepressants used for CPTSD may include:
+- Medication: Traditional antidepressant medications can also help with CPTSD symptoms.
+They frequently function best when paired with another type of therapy, such CBT.
+The typical antidepressants utilized for CPTSD include:

 - Sertraline (Zoloft)